“You might have to refresh your browser.”

 You are helping a person log in to a website account.
 He has entered his login name and password, but the screen just turns white and nothing happens.
-You want this person to re-load the page.
-You tell him:
+You want this person to re-load the page, so you tell him this.

 You might have to refresh your browser.